 Students who must be absent from class because of illness or quarantine should be accommodated under the university's Excused Absence policy.
 Given the likelihood that some students are likely to be impacted by the pandemic, instructors are asked to be flexible and understanding if students fall ill, must be quarantined, or need to care for family members.
 Instructors should be prepared to provide alternative assignments, frequent assessments, and be aware of options for the grade of incomplete or retroactive withdrawal, where appropriate, to students who must miss class.
 For guidance relevant to your discipline or program, as well as guidelines for granting an incomplete, consult with the Director of Undergraduate Studies in your department.

 Many laptops come with a microphone and camera.
 Mobile Devices also have camera and microphone capabilities so individuals can lead and participate in course activity.
-The Division of IT will continue to loan a limited number of laptops and hotspots during the Fall 2020 through the Terrapin Tech Loaner program.
+The Division of IT will continue to loan a limited number of laptops and hotspots during the Spring 2021 through the Terrapin Tech Loaner program.

 Instructors will be provided with microphones to teach in person in large classrooms.